Causal Claims in Economics: Details on LLM-based Information Retrieval

 \section{Details on LLM-based Information Retrieval}

-\paragraph{Background on Large Language Models} Large Language Models (LLMs) like GPT-4o-mini have significantly advanced natural language processing by enabling machines to understand and generate human-like text.
-Pre-trained on extensive datasets, including academic papers, books, websites, and other textual sources, these models capture the complexities of language, semantics, and context.
-This extensive pre-training allows LLMs to perform a variety of tasks, such as text summarization, translation, question answering, and information retrieval \citep{Ash2023-at, dell2024deep, aipnet, Korinek2023GenAI}.
+\paragraph{Background on Large Language Models} Large Language Models (LLMs) such as GPT-4o-mini have significantly advanced natural language processing by enabling machines to understand and generate human-like text.
+Pre-trained on extensive corpora (including academic papers, books, and web text), these models capture semantics and context and can be deployed for structured retrieval, summarization, and measurement tasks \citep{Ash2023-at, dell2024deep, aipnet, Korinek2023GenAI, ludwig2025economistsllm, humlum2025large, feyzollahi2025adoptionllm, asirvatham2026gptmeasurement}.
+The economics literature using LLMs has expanded rapidly through 2025 and 2026, including applications that explicitly use GPT-family models as measurement instruments.

-In our study, we leverage the LLM's ability to comprehend and extract structured information from unstructured text.
-By processing the first 30 pages of each economics working paper, the LLM identifies and extracts key metadata, methodological details, and causal claims.
-Unlike traditional NLP methods that rely on keyword matching or rule-based extraction, LLMs can understand complex language (often found in academic papers) and infer relationships between concepts, making them particularly effective for analyzing complex academic texts.
+In our study, we leverage the LLM's ability to extract structured information from unstructured text.
+By processing the first 30 pages of each economics working paper, the LLM identifies and extracts key metadata, methodological details, and claim-level relationships.
+This fixed input window captures the most policy-relevant and methodologically central sections while preserving comparability across papers and publication years.